codefresh-io/docs.codefresh.io/_docs/deployments/promotions/promotion-policy.md

-When a promotion is triggered for a Product in an Environment, it is customary to validate the environment's readiness before deploying changes and promoting the Product in that environment.
+When a promotion is triggered for a Product in an Environment, before deploying changes and promoting the Product in that environment, it is customary to validate the environment's readiness for the promotion.
-Readiness validation confirms that the application and its dependencies meet the necessary requirements and standards for deployment in the target environment.
+Readiness validation confirms that the Product's applications and their dependencies meet the necessary requirements and standards for deployment in the target environment.
 These validations encompass various checks, including code quality, unit or smoke tests, compatibility with dependencies, security compliance, and other relevant factors specific to the target environment.

+##### Promotion Policies for readiness validation
-Codefresh empowers you to create and automate these validations for any combination of Products and Environments through Promotion Policies.
-You can create dedicated Promotion Policies through the UI, or you can define it as part of a Promotion Flow which orchestrates the promotion and deployment of the Product across all the Environments.
+Codefresh empowers you to create validations and automate executions through Promotion Policies for any combination of Products and Environments.
+You can create dedicated Promotion Policies, or you can define a Promotion Policy as part of a Promotion Flow which orchestrates the promotion and deployment of the Product across all the Environments.

+DIAGRAM

+* **Automated validation**
+  Validations defined in the Promotion Policy are enforced automatically, minimizing the risk of errors, and ensuring consistency and reliability in deployments.

+* **Flexible configuration**
+  Promotion Policies are highly customizable to match your requirements.
+Define Policies per Product and per Environment, or with broader coverage for a specific Product across multiple Environments, or for different Products for a specific kind of Environment.

+## Features of Promotion Policies

+On-demand evaluation
+Select any Product-Environment pair to see which Promotion Policy is applied to the combination.
+If Codefresh does not find a Promotion Policy, you can create one.
+If there is a Promotion Policy, YEither optimize the Policy or redefine its priority in the Policy list.

+Priority-driven enforcement
+In cases where multiple Promotion Policies match the same Product or Environment, Codefresh applies the Policy with the highest predefined priority, ensuring seamless enforcement.

+Versatile promotion actions
+Whether your promotion actions are Git-based or utilize custom repositories and mechanisms for compiling application repositories, Codefresh accommodates both types of actions .

-##### How do you define validations for promotion-readiness?
+##### How do you define Promotion Policies?

-Every Promotion Policy includes:
+You define a Promotion Policy by configuring the Promotion Action and the Promotion Workflows to run for it.

-Promotion Action
+* Promotion Action
-The Promotion Action is the action that triggers the promotion in the target environment.
+  The Promotion Action is the action that triggers the promotion in the target environment which is being validated by the Promotion Policy.
 It is typically a Git action in the application's source repository.
 Codefresh also permits a no-action Policy for organizations which utilize custom compilation or build mechanisms.

-Promotion Workflows
+* Promotion Workflows
   The Promotion Workflow is an Argo Workflow executed before or after the Promotion Action.
-The Pre-Action Workflow is run before, and the Post-Action Workflow after, the Promotion Action.
-Both are optional, but we recommend
+  When executed before the Promotion Action, it is the Pre-Action Workflow, and when executed after, it the Post-Action Workflow.
+  Technically both are optional, but we highly recommend including both stages depending on the kind of environment you are validating.

-Products and Environments
+* Products and Environments
-The Products and Environments the Promotion Policy applies to.
+  The final component are the Products and Environments the Promotion Policy applies to.

 See ???